 If you’re not sure where or how to find out what matters to your audience.
 Consider starting here:

 Regular communication should be a central part of your event marketing strategy.
 Once you have announced your event and invited attendees to attend or register, you want to create a cadence of regular communication.
 Once your event planner secures the marquee events or keynote speakers, share that with your audience on social media and through an email blast.
 You also want to send reminders about key dates leading up to the event.

 Once your attendees are locked in, continue the communication train by embedding an event app into your event’s key features.
 Not only are guests able to stay on top of their agendas at the touch of a finger, but today’s top event apps have networking, engagement and streaming tools built in.

-Check out The Best Mobile Conference and Event Apps for Your Hybrid and In-Person Events in 2021 to ensure you choose the right tool for your event.
+Check out The Best Conference and Mobile Event Apps for Your Hybrid and In-Person Events in 2023 to ensure you choose the right tool for your event.

 Plan Global Events and Conferences With Ease

 If you’re planning a global event, working with an event planning professional or team can help you navigate all the different variables you need to consider for a memorable event.